dlang/DIPs/DIPs/DIP1NNN-DK.md

 ```D
 noreturn.sizeof == 0;
 ```
 What is the size of the bottom type?
 Some considerations are:
 - If something of type A* converts to something of type B* without problems, then one would expect B.sizeof <= A.sizeof.
 This would imply that noreturn.sizeof >= size_t.max. [(Argued by Timon Gehr)](https://forum.dlang.org/post/okfmt3$vdi$1@digitalmars.com)
 - A boolean requires log2(2)=1 bits storage, a unit type log2(1)=0 bits.
 Since the bottom type has 0 values, it requires log2(0) bits storage, which is undefined.
 It approaches -Infinity in the limit.
 - There is no meaningful size, so the size is the bottom value `⊥` which implicitly converts to a `size_t`.
-Any time `noreturn.sizeof` is used, the program crashes.
+The expression `noreturn.sizeof` is lowered to `assert(0)`.
 - A `union` has the size of the largest member.
 Adding a `noreturn` field to a `union` never increases the size, so its size is 0.

 The last definition seems the simplest and most useful, so it is the proposed one.